Disgusting Domino's People: Legal action

-On April 15, the two employees turned themselves in following a felony warrant filed by police and were charged with food contamination, the same one for polluting Halloween candy, which made them plausible for a jail sentence of four months to a year.
+On April 15, the two employees turned themselves in following a felony warrant filed by police and were charged with food contamination which made them plausible for a jail sentence of four months to a year.
 They were held at Catawba County Jail under a $7,500 bond, with Setzer released the same day he was arrested.
 The two first appeared at District Court on April 17 with Gary Dellinger as judge; attorneys assigned were Wes Barkley for Hammonds and Shawn Clark for Setzer.
 Although Hammonds and Clark claimed the food in the video never went out, this contradicted what prosecutors say Setzer told police that customers did receive items with the contaminated ingredients.
 The police's investigation was done with the help of the Catawba County Health Department.

-Setzer entered an Alford plea on March 9, 2010, sentencing him to six months in jail and requiring him to be under supervised probation for exactly two years, pay a $1,000 court fee, and stay away from Hammonds and any Domino's restaurant.
+Setzer entered an Alford plea on March 9, 2010, and was sentenced to six months in jail and requiring to be on supervised probation for two years, pay a $1,000 court fee, and stay away from Hammonds and any Domino's restaurant.
 Stated Clark, "[Setzer] admits it was a childish, immature, stupid, stupid thing to do.
 He says while the food was never sent out, it was probably a bad idea to make a video of it."
-On November 19, 2010, Hammonds pled guilty for a reduced 45-day suspended sentence, 18 months probation, 200 community service hours, attorney fees of $1,125, and prohibition from working at any place selling food or drinks; she also was required to submit videos of the incident to police and not talk about anything related to the case publicly.
-The judge making this decision, Richard Boner, said during the court sessions "The scary thing is, this goes on in other places that you don't know about, and it makes you wonder what you're getting."
+On November 19, 2010, Hammonds pled guilty in exchange for a reduced 45-day suspended sentence, 18 months probation, 200 community service hours, attorney fees of $1,125, and prohibition from working at any place selling food or drinks; she also was required to submit videos of the incident to police and not talk about anything related to the case publicly.
+The judge sentencing her, Richard Boner, said during the court sessions, "The scary thing is, this goes on in other places that you don't know about, and it makes you wonder what you're getting."

 McIntyre, upon the videos' popularity, stated the U.S. Food and Drug Administration was investigating for federal charges and that Domino's was considering a civil action suit for brand defamation; however, none of the employees have been reported to face these charges.